-Dental crowns are a highly versatile dental restoration that can be used to treat a range of restorative and cosmetic dental concerns.
-Made from a light reflective and high-tech dental material, dental crowns are custom fabricated to blend seamlessly with your smile for optimal aesthetic results.
-They are a very durable and long-lasting restoration.
-They are color matched to patients’ teeth so that they are virtually indistinguishable from the rest of the patient’s smile.
+Dental crowns are a highly versatile dental restoration that Dr. Uttma Dham can use to treat a range of restorative and cosmetic dental concerns.
+They consist of light-reflective and high-tech dental compounds.
+We custom-fabricate dental crowns to blend seamlessly with your smile for optimal aesthetic results.
+Dental crowns are also a durable and long-lasting restorative dental treatment.
+Dr. Dham color-matches them to your tooth so that they are virtually indistinguishable from the rest of your teeth.

 - Repair a damaged, cracked or chipped tooth

 - Stabilize a tooth after a root canal procedure

 - Replace a missing tooth with a dental implant

 Dr. Uttma Dham offers personalized consultations to determine which cosmetic dental procedures are necessary to restore your oral health.
 Our goal is to offer conservative treatment plans that address both functional and aesthetic concerns.

 The process of receiving a dental crown will vary depending on the reason a patient needs the crown.
 Dr. Dham will always take the time to detail all parts of treatments necessary to patients on an individual basis before beginning.
 Treatment will begin by preparing the site where the dental crown will be placed.
 This step may include removing an old filling, completing a root canal, or placing a dental implant.

 Using digital 3D imaging, Dr. Dham will take a virtual mold of the patient’s mouth.
 These images will be used to help create a custom dental crown.